w3c/epubcheck/README.md

 as a standalone command-line tool or used as a Java library.

-## Releases
+## Downloads

-Check the [release page](https://github.com/IDPF/epubcheck/releases) to get the latest distribution.
+Check the [releases page](https://github.com/IDPF/epubcheck/releases) to get the latest distribution.

 [EpubCheck 4.0.1](https://github.com/IDPF/epubcheck/releases/tag/v4.0.1) is the latest recommended version to validate both EPUB 2 and 3 files.